 - Honda EU20i portable generator as a backup when multiple cloudy days diminishes the solar output.
 Also used to run 240 volt power tools when required away from shore power.

-- 800 watt pure sine wave inverter.
-Seldom used and usually only for charging appliances that we don’t have 12 volt adaptors for or other 240 volt appliances in the galley and power tools.
+- 1000 watt pure sine wave inverter.
+Used for charging appliances that we don’t have 12 volt adaptors for or other 240 volt appliances in the galley and power tools.

 - Enerdrive battery monitor to monitor the condition and state of charge of the batteries.

 - Multiple 12 volt power outlets in all cabins, saloon and cockpit.

 - Seabreeze is wired for 240 volt via safety cutout.
 There are 240 volt power outlets in all cabins and salon.

 - Stereo radio, CD player with 4 speakers (in cockpit and saloon).

 - 24″ TV’s with DVD player to salon and starboard aft berth.
 Also can serve as a extra computer monitor for Apple MacBooks via HDMI cable.
 GME powered TV antenna.

 - One Apple 15.4″ MacBook Pro and two 13″ MacBook Air laptop computers.